richarvey/nginx-php-fpm/docs/repo_layout.md

 ```

 In this case __WEBROOT__ would be set as __/var/www/html/public__

+### conf
+This directory is where you can put config files you call from your scripts.
+It is also home to the nginx folder where you can include custom nginx config files.

 ### scripts
 Scripts are executed in order so its worth numbering them ```00,01,..,99``` to control their run order.
 Bash scripts are supported but, of course, you could install other run times in the first script then write your scripts in your preferred language.